Baby Names associated with Gold for Boys

 Flavian 19 ..
 Origin fr.
 Latin language.
 "Yellow hair."
 Not in popularity charts.
 Originally a Latin clan name Flā ..
 [Flavel, Flaviano, Flavius, Flawiusz, ..
 3 more]

 Fulvio 20 .. .. originally described someone with blond hair.
-Not in Top 1000.
-See also Flavio.
+Fulvio is seldom adopted as a children's name.

 Summary of Gold names (and variants) for boys.Alamar - Fulvio

 Alamar [Alomar], Amarillo, Aristides [Ari, Aristide, Aristeides], Arun, Aurelio [Aurel, Oriel, Aurelo, Aureli, Aurelius, Aureliano], Berg [Burg, Burgh, Bergh, Berger], Blain [Blane, Blaine, Blaney, Blayne], Bowie [Bow, Bowen], Boyd▼ [Boid], Crisanto [Crizant, Cresento, Crisento, Crizanto], Dewitt [Witt, Dwight], Dwight▼, Eldorado, Elvio, Ermenegildo [Gildo], Eurion, Fargo, Fingal [Fin, Finn, Fingall, Fionghall], Flavian [Flavel, Flavio, Flavien, Flavius, Flavelle, Flaviano, Flawiusz], FulvioGilby - Zahavi